Michael Durant: Business ventures and writing

-After his retirement, Durant moved to Alabama and began offering seminars to military personnel about helicopter maneuvering and Combat Search and Rescue (CSAR) operations.
-Durant talks about the Somalia raid and the experiences he had while in captivity.
+After his retirement, Durant moved to Alabama and began offering seminars to military personnel about helicopter maneuvering and combat search and rescue (CSAR) operations.
+Durant talked about the Somalia raid and his experiences in captivity.
 He spoke extensively with actor Ron Eldard, who portrayed him in the 2001 film Black Hawk Down, which depicts the events of the raid.

 In 2003, Durant published a book, In the Company of Heroes, in which he chronicled his military career and his captivity.

-Durant holds a BSc degree in professional aeronautics and a MBA degree in aviation management from the Embry-Riddle Aeronautical University.
-Following his move to Alabama, he became owner, president and CEO of Pinnacle Solutions, an engineering services company based in Huntsville, Alabama, in 2008.
-The company's clients include the U.S. Navy, the U.S. Marine Corps and NASA, among others.
-In December 2021, after the launch of his campaign for the U.S. Senate, Durant turned over control of Pinnacle Solutions to its employees via an Employee Stock Ownership Plan.
+Durant holds a BSc degree in professional aeronautics and an MBA degree in aviation management from the Embry–Riddle Aeronautical University.
+In 2008, he became owner, president and CEO of Pinnacle Solutions, an engineering services company based in Huntsville, Alabama.
+The company's clients include the U.S. Navy, the U.S. Marine Corps and NASA.
+In December 2021, after he began running for U.S. Senate, Durant turned over control of Pinnacle Solutions to its employees via an Employee Stock Ownership Plan.